Free Wildcard Certificates with Certbot

 Press Enter to Continue

-Create the DNS TXT record and set it to the text string given:
+Create the DNS TXT record and set it to the text string given.

 Successfully received certificate.